DanielPickens/Find-the-Celebrity-Among-n-People/README.md

 My solution steps when writing my code:

-1. This program is utilizing a matrix such that matrix[i][j] is True if i person actuallky knows j person in real life.
+1. This program is utilizing a matrix such that matrix[i][j] is true if i person actually knows j person in real life.
-2. Created two functions which well named variables: eliminate_non_celebrities and check_if_celebrity.
+2. Created two functions with well named variables: eliminate_non_celebrities and check_if_celebrity.
 3. The function eliminate_non_celebrities returns a candidate who is maybe a celebrity.
 It takes the matrix as its  argument to do so.

-4. The function check_if_celebrity determines whether a person is a celebrity. this function is used to  takes the matrix and the possible celebrity as argument to achieve/ find this out.
+4. The function check_if_celebrity determines whether a person is a celebrity. this function is used to  take the matrix and the possible celebrity as argument to achieve/ find this out.

-5. The function : eliminate_non_celebrities works on the principle that if matrix[i][j] = True, that is i knows j, then i cannot be the celebrity and if matrix[i][j] = False, that is i doesn’t know j, then j cannot be the celebrity.
+5. The function : eliminate_non_celebrities works on the principle that if matrix[i][j] = true, that is i knows j, then i cannot be the celebrity and if matrix[i][j] = false, that is i doesn’t know j, then j cannot be the celebrity.

 6. The function check_if_celebrity checks whether possible_celeb is known by everyone else and whether possible_celeb doesn’t know anyone.
 If so, it then returns True = which is the celebrity.